 Did you know there are limits to how many times can I transfer money from savings to checking?
-Let's look at federal limits known as ‘Regulation D'), as well as how many withdrawals from savings you can make.
+Let's look at federal limits known as ‘Regulation D'), as well as fees you might be charged.

 But did you realize that this was because of federal regulations, and that it could end up costing you money?